 - Apply tea tree oil twice a day every day.

-Toenail fungus may require medical interventions as prescribed and recommended by your doctor.
+Toenail fungus may require medical interventions that involve prescriptions and recommendations from your doctor.
 These include:

 - topical medications